 The most obvious place to start when talking about mindfulness is with the mind, and it will probably come as no surprise to you that meditation has been a huge help for me in this area.
 Now, if your brain is anything like mine, meditation in the traditional sense may be really hard for you.
 So in this section I want to share with you a few ways I make it work.

 Second, I often use guided meditations, which I’ve mentioned several times before on the blog simply because I never cease to be amazed at how well they work.
 If you are not familiar, a guided meditation is a recording that helps focus your mind and calm your body.
-I only recommend you utilize these when you are going to bed or have time for a nap because, very often, I fall asleep before the recording is even finished.
+These meditations can usually be done sitting or lying down.
+However, if you’re going to lie down, make sure you have time for a nap because you may fall asleep.

-I personally love Andrew Johnson’s guided meditation apps because they are generally customizable (length, repetition, etc.) and each one focuses on a different personal growth issue – from losing weight to stopping procrastination and everything in between.
-I also love Stop, Breath & Think.
+I personally love Andrew Johnson’s guided meditation apps because they are generally customizable (length, repetition, etc.) and each one focuses on a different personal growth topic – from positivity to procrastination and everything in between.
+I also love the app Stop, Breath & Think.
 Each time you open the app it asks you to check in with yourself.
-You rate how you’re feeling physically and mentally, then select up to five emotions you are currently feeling.
-Once you’ve checked in with yourself, the app will recommend a few meditation recordings that fit your physical, mental and emotional state.
+You rate how you’re feeling physically and mentally, then you select up to five emotions you are currently feeling.
+Once you’ve checked in, the app will recommend a few meditation recordings that fit your physical, mental and emotional state.

 Lastly, let’s address technology – that inanimate thing that somehow won’t leave you alone.
 One thing I do to remain mindful with my technology is make things harder for myself.
 That sentence may make you want to run for the hills, but hear me out first.